|Born||in Chicago, Illinois, USA|

 Two-time Academy Award-winning cinematographer Haskell Wexler was adjudged one of the ten most influential cinematographers in movie history, according to an International Cinematographers Guild survey of its membership.
 He won his Oscars in both black & white and color, for Who's Afraid of Virginia Woolf?
 (1966) (1966) and Bound for Glory (1976) (1976).
-He also shot much of Days of Heaven (1978) (1978), for which credited director of photography Nestor Almendros -- who was losing his eye-sight, won a Best Cinematography Oscar that Wexler feels should have been jointly shared by both.
+He also shot part of Days of Heaven (1978) (1978), for which credited director of photography Nestor Almendros -- won a Best Cinematography Oscar that Wexler initially felt should have been jointly shared by both.
+Later he admitted he was just finishing the work of Almendros and when Bert Schneider offer him more credit in the Criterion Dvd release of the film, he turned down the offer.
 In 1993, Wexler was awarded a Lifetime Achivement award by the cinematographer's guild, the American Society of Cinematographers.
 He received five Oscar nominations for his cinematography, in total, plus one Emmy Award in a career that has spanned six decades.
-Now 86 years old, Wexler was active as recently as 2007.

 In addition to his masterful cinematography, Wexler directed the seminal late Sixties film Medium Cool (1969) and has directed and/or shot many documentaries that display his progressive political views.
 He was the subject of a 2004 documentary shot by his son Mark Wexler, Tell Them Who You Are (2004).

 - IMDb Mini Biography By: Jon C. Hopwood

 |Rita Taggart||(1989 - 27 December 2015) ( his death)|

 |Marian Jane Witt||(1954 - 1985) ( divorced) ( 1 child)|

 |Nancy Jane Ashenhurst||(14 January 1943 - 1953) ( divorced) ( 2 children)|